cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 24. Click on the **Reload Configuration** button and then on the next screen click the **Yes** button to apply the bundle update. ![CasC bundle apply](casc-bundle-apply.png?width=50pc)
 25. After your Ops Controller has finished restarting navigate back to the **CloudBees Configuration as Code bundle** configuration page and click on the **Original Bundle** tab.
 Notice that there are now three `jcasc` files: `jcasc/base.jenkins.yaml`, `jcasc/cbci-casc-workshop-ops-controller.credentials.yaml` and `jcasc/cbci-casc-workshop-ops-controller.jenkins.yaml`.
 CloudBees CI Configuration as Code (CasC) for Controllers automatically renames all JCasC files by prefixing them with the bundle id and placing them in a `jcasc` directory.
 However, in the case of the `plugins.yaml`, multiple files are merged into one.
 Also note that the `items` files is placed in an `items` folder and also prefixed with the bundle id. ![Original Bundle](original-bundle-base.png?width=50pc)

+{{% notice note %}}
->**NOTE:** Catalog file types, in this case the `plugin-catalog.yaml` file, are not merged and will be overridden by the last catalog file added.
+Catalog file types, in this case the `plugin-catalog.yaml` file, are not merged and will be overridden by the last catalog file added.
 So if we hadn't removed the `catalog` entry from your Ops controller's `bundle.yaml` file (and not deleted the `plugin-catalog.yaml`) then it would have overridden the `plugin-catalog.yaml` provided by the `base` (parent) bundle.
 One way you could enforce only allowing the `catalog` to be defined at the parent level would be to add a pipeline `step` to the `controller-casc-automation` job that removes the `catalog` section from the controller's `bundle.yaml`.
 Here is an [example using yq version 4](https://mikefarah.gitbook.io/yq/operators/delete#delete-matching-entries):
 ```groovy
 ...
 container('yq') {